okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 ## Sign up for Okta

 You need a free Okta developer-edition org to get started.
 Don't have one?
 [Create an org for free](https://developer.okta.com/signup).
-When you create an Okta org, the org is assigned a base URL such as `dev-1234567.okta.com`.
+The developer-edition org is assigned a base URL such as `dev-1234567.okta.com`.
 This is your unique subdomain in Okta.

 > **Note:** Use this unique subdomain whenever you see the `{yourOktaDomain}` variable in this document.